Carle Illinois College of Medicine

 University of Illinois at Urbana-Champaign

 The University of Illinois at Urbana-Champaign (Illinois) and Carle Health System (Carle) have embarked on an exciting endeavor by creating the nation’s first engineering-based college of medicine.
-In partnership, Carle and Illinois are seeking an exceptional leader to serve as the first permanent Associate Dean for Academic Affairs.
-A member of the Dean’s senior leadership team, the Associate Dean for Academic Affairs will provide overall administrative leadership for the engineering-based medical curriculum and leadership in faculty affairs.
+In partnership, Carle and Illinois are seeking an exceptional leader to serve as the first permanent Director of Student Affairs and Financial Aid.

 This is a rare opportunity to join an enthusiastically engaged, multi-disciplinary group of academic scholars, health care professionals, and specialists in medical education at the intersection of engineering, biological, and clinical sciences.
-It is planned that the individual in this administrative role will have full-time, benefits eligible, University employment, including opportunities for concurrent appointment in another University of Illinois at Urbana-Champaign college and/or the Carle Health System.
+It is planned that the individual in this administrative role will have full-time, benefits eligible, University employment.
 Salary will be commensurate with experience and qualifications.
 The start date will be as soon as possible after the close of the search.
-If the individual selected to serve as Associate Dean for Academic Affairs is additionally qualified to hold faculty status in the medical college, then consideration will be made for a zero percent time non-tenured faculty appointment.

 Responsibilities of the position include the following: